oshd-slf/FSM2oshd/README.md

 `./FSM_TXT.exe nlst_txt.nam`

+See the Python script `runner.py` for performing simulations and displaying the results for different configurations.
+The `requirements.txt` file contains information about the virtual environment used for running this code.

 ## References

 <a name="Essery2015"></a> Essery (2015).
 A Factorial Snowpack Model (FSM 1.0). *Geoscientific Model Development*, **8**, 3867-3876, [doi:10.5194/gmd-8-3867-2015](http://www.geosci-model-dev.net/8/3867/2015/)